gazdagergo/tisztaszavazas-api/README.md

 ### /scrape

-Refresh the ballot office data from valasztas.hu
+Refresh the ballot office data from valasztas.hu and stores the source html.

 `GET /scrape/5e405d6a0ff37a310a0840e7`

+Parameters: scrapeOnly=true, parseFromDb=true

 # Development